 - The Art will be judged on Thursday, January 12, 2023.

 - The judges include members and staff from The Maryland State Department of Education, the Maryland Developmental Disabilities Council, the Maryland Department of Disabilities, and The Arc Maryland.

-- An awards celebration for students, whose pages were chosen for coloring book, will take place on Tuesday, February 9, 2021, during DD Day at the Legislature held either virtually online or in Annapolis.
-DD Day is a gathering of advocates with and without disabilities, Maryland Elected Officials, and the Governor’s Office.
+- An awards celebration for honorees will take place on Tuesday, February 22, 2022, during DD Day at the Legislature held at The Graduate Hotel in Annapolis.
+DD Day is a gathering of advocates with and without disabilities, Maryland Elected Officials, and the Governor’s Office

 The Arc Maryland has compiled links and information to our “Diversity Celebration Toolkit,” which you can access here, to help teachers and/or parents in preparing lesson plans and activities for students to celebrate the diverse capacities and abilities of all students.
 Any questions or for additional information, please contact Sharon Dols at The Arc Maryland, at email@example.com.